Referral of Building Orders to The VBA: It’s No ‘Leave Pass’ For Private Building Surveyors

 The process of either withdrawing, cancelling or amending the Building Order is considered an administrative function and it remains with the private building surveyor, notwithstanding that the Order had been earlier referred to the VBA under section 115.
 The Building Order has been issued by the private RBS and that practitioner remains responsible for the administration of it, but not necessarily the enforcement function.

 Given that withdrawal, cancellation or amendment of a Building Order is viewed as administration and not enforcement, it is also not seen as taking further action under Part 8 of the Act to address a non-compliance.

-To reiterate, given the advent of the VBA in the last 12 months, a reference to the Building Commission is taken to be a reference to the VBA as the new industry regulator.
+To reiterate, given the advent of the VBA in the last few years, a reference to the Building Commission is taken to be a reference to the VBA as the industry regulator.
 Practice Notes can be issued by the regulator that are a guide on how the legislation is to be interpreted and implemented, even though a Practice Note does not itself have the force of law.

 Private building surveyors should note that only a valid Building Order may be referred on under section 115, and that all referred Orders will be reviewed by the VBA (including by an ‘in-house’ legal team).
 If found to be invalid, a Building Order will be returned to the building surveyor.